afronski/state-of-jvm-on-aws-lambda/README.md

 ```

 From now on everything can be done from the *AWS Cloud9* that is set up by the *infrastructure as code* used above.

+If you are interested in seeing relevant slides, [contact me directly](https://awsmaniac.com/contact).

 ## License